 Additional earth was brought in to restore the level of the embankment, leaving the original towpath at a lower level.

-Across the canal from the towpath gate near the railway bridge are the remains of a dam and spillway associated with supplying cooling water to Hoffmann's nearby ball bearing factory.
-The factory was set up here in the early days of the Second World War because there were fears that their main factory at Chelmsford would suffer bomb damage.
-An underground pipeline carrying water to the factory and returning drainage was brought into operation in 1942.
+130 yards north-west of the railway bridge are the remains of a water intake and dam associated with supplying water for the boilers at Hoffmann's nearby ball bearing factory.
+The factory was set up on the north side of the main road in the early days of the Second World War because there were fears that their main factory at Chelmsford would suffer bomb damage.
+An underground pipeline was installed in 1942 to carry water to the factory and to return drainage.

-North-west of the railway bridge is a steeply sloping wooded area that for many years was used by the Stroudwater Company for tipping mud dredged from the canal.
-The end of the tipping area is marked by an old towpath gate.
+Beside the towpath north-west of the railway bridge is a steeply sloping wooded area that for many years was used by the Stroudwater Company for tipping mud dredged from the canal.

-Near to the railway embankment, there are brick shafts that gave access to a former open ditch that had to be culverted when more earth was added to the embankment following a slip in 1947.
+On private land close to the railway embankment, there are brick shafts that gave access to a former open ditch that had to be culverted when more earth was added to the embankment following a slip in 1947.
 Two concrete shafts mark the line of another surface water drain installed c1950 with an outfall into the River Frome.
-Pedestrians are warned that this is private property and what looks like an easy walk becomes very difficult.

-For Hoffmann's intake and dam, see Memoirs by Alan F R Payne.
+For Hoffmann's intake and dam, see D1180 Memoirs by Alan F R Payne.

 For a plan of the mud tip c1890, see D1180/10/9.

 For the extension of the mud tip in 1915, see D1180/1/8 p283.